-Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications why you take them.
+Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications

 We have a program that can help our members with complex health needs.

 This program is voluntary and free to members.
 A team of pharmacists and doctors developed the program for us.
 This program can help make sure that our members get the most benefit from the drugs they take.
 Our program is called a Medication Therapy Management (MTM) program.